vincent-pli/openapi-mcpserver-generator/README.md

 - Besides source code, generate MCP server configuration
 - Allow client to set log level and send log message to client as notification
 - When hit error, send message to stderr
+- Support build docker image and guide client to run in docker container (2025/5/8 updated)
 ## Features

 - **Automatic Tool Generation**: Converts each API endpoint in your OpenAPI spec into an MCP tool